2020 Dates & Details

 The ARC credentials all its instructors delivering the advanced life support programs.
 ARC Instructors follow a prescribed development pathway to ensure the maintenance of high standards.
 All Instructors on the ARC Courses have undergone training and development in order to be registered by the ARC as an Instructor as set down in the course regulations.

-Candidates on the courses are derived from the medical, nursing, paramedical and allied healthcare professions to teach best available evidence based approach.
+Instructors on the courses are derived from the medical, nursing, paramedical and allied healthcare professions and teach from a best available evidence based approach.
 ARC Courses provide the opportunity for interprofessional education to promote the knowledge, skills, attributes and attitudes in order to work together in an effective collaborative fashion.

 Toowoomba Courses are located at